- 5 large sweet red peppers

 Sort By :

-"This recipe is very special to me now- We used this recipes the very first time my husband and I ever canned anything- GREAT flavor!
-Easy instructions!
+"This recipe is very special to me- We used this recipe the first time my husband and I ever canned anything- EASY and nothing compares or come close to how good these taste!
 Everyone thought we were canning pros!
 PERFECTION!
 We sat by the pool and ate these right out of the jar!"

 "Hi Broberts, the oil gets distributed among the jars.
 It's listed in the last sentence of the first step."